BITSS/IPA-BITSS-Workshop-2016/DemoOutline.md

 ###Branching:
 Git uses branches to let you experiment on new ideas or bug fixes.

-1. Create, name, and sync a new branch with the 'fork' button.
+1. Create, name, and sync a new 'experimental' branch with the 'fork' button.
-2. Make changes, save, and commit them.
+2. Make changes, save, and commit them to 'experimental.'
 3. Oh wait, no. Emergency, you have to go back to the main (master) branch.
+	1. Change a different file or a different part of the same file.
+Save and commit to master.
+	2. Merge the experimental and master branches.
+4.